eclipse-theia/theia-website/src/docs/user_ai.md

 Default supported models include choices like claude-3-5-sonnet-latest.

 ### Hugging Face

+**Many hosting options and models on Hugging Face support using an OpenAI compatible API.
+In this case, we recommend using the [Theia AI provider for OpenAI Compatible Models](#openai-compatible-models-eg-via-vllm).
+The Hugging face provider only supports text generation at the moment for models not compatible with the OpenAI API.**

 To enable Hugging Face as an AI provider, you need to create an API key in your Hugging Face account and enter it in the Theia IDE settings: AI-features => Hugging Face
 **Please note:** By using this preference the Hugging Face API key will be stored in clear text on the machine running Theia.
 Use the environment variable `HUGGINGFACE_API_KEY` to set the key securely.